 Welcome to the web site of the Trypanosome Cell Biology Unit (TRYPA)!

 Our lab is studying the role and the functioning of the trypanosome flagellum, with perspectives in the field of both parasitology and genetic diseases.
 Indeed, trypanosomes are significant parasites of man and cattle in central Africa and there are currently no efficient vaccines against them.
 Moreover, trypanosomes are also an excellent model to study human genetic diseases due to defects in cilia and flagella.
 Our lab is an international mixture with 6 nationalities and expertise in parasitology and cell biology.
-We are a Pasteur full research unit and is affiliated to the Department of Parasites and Insect Vectors (headed by Ken Vernick) but also to the Department of Cell Biology and Infection (headed by Chiara Zurzolo).
-We also belong to a larger INSERM unit (U1201, headed by Artur Scherf) that involves two other teams working on Plasmodium and on Leishmania.
-We are also part of the LabEx IBEID, a consortium coordinated by Professors Philippe Sansonetti and Pascale Cossart whose aim is to develop a structure to anticipate and tackle emerging infectious diseases (Philippe is coordinator, together with Carla Saleh).
+We are a Pasteur full research unit and are affiliated to the Department of Parasites and Insect Vectors (headed by Lucy Glover) but also to the Department of Cell Biology and Infection (headed by Guillaume Dumenil).
+We belong to an INSERM unit (U1201, headed by Artur Scherf) that involves two other teams working on Plasmodium and on Leishmania.
+We are also part of the LabEx IBEID, a consortium whose aim is to develop a structure to anticipate and tackle emerging infectious diseases (Philippe is coordinator, together with Carla Saleh).
 We are also partners of the Labex ParaFrap.
 We live on the first floor of the Nicolle building but are travelling regularly through the multiple platforms of the campus.

 OTHER NEWS: see bottom of the page